Tre5et/mcs-discman/README.md

-# MCS DiscMan by TreSet
+# Minecraft Server Discord Manager by TreSet
 A Manager for your existing Minecraft Server on Linux, fully controlled through Discord.

 ## Features